Bumblebee202111/doubean-public/README.md

 * Home - Following
   * More card types
-* Revert naming conventions to those of Douban
+* Gradually revert naming conventions to those of Douban
 * Replace content of the recommended groups area with recommended posts
-  * First tab/page: Post recommendation (of followed groups) API
-  * Others: posts of favorite tabs from group tab posts API
-* Shared element & navigation-fragment-compose
+  * Add more tabs/pages later
 * Gradual migrations: <span id="migrations"></span>
   * From MD2 / custom design to MD3
   * From View and data binding to Jetpack Compose